stormchaserroleplaying/stormchaserRPG/Spells/2/Evocation/index.md

 **Consecrate.** Undead cannot be created within or summoned into the area.
 If the consecrated area contains an altar, shrine, or other permanent fixture dedicated to your deity, pantheon, or aligned higher power, undead creatures within the area suffer -1d on attack rolls and other creatures gain +1d on attack rolls to hit them.

-**Desecrate.** Undead creatures created within or summoned into the area gain stamina equal to your spellcasting ability modifier.
+**Desecrate.** Undead creatures created within or summoned into the area gain stamina equal to your spellcasting attribute modifier.
 If the desecrated area contains an altar, shrine, or other permanent fixture dedicated to your deity or aligned higher power, undead creatures within the area gain +1d on attack rolls and other creatures suffer -1d to hit them.

 You cannot consecrate/desecrate an area with a similar fixture of a deity other than your own patron.
 Instead, the spell curses the area, cutting off its connection with the associated deity or power.
 This secondary function, if used, does not also grant the bonuses and penalties relating to undead, as given above.